neoxic/lua-mongo/doc/cursor.md

 ### cursor:next()
-Iterates `cursor` and returns the next [BSON document] from it or `nil` if there are no more elements to read.
+Iterates `cursor` and returns the next [BSON document] from it or `nil` if there are no more documents to read.
 On error, returns `nil` and the error message.

 ### cursor:value([handler])
-Iterates `cursor` and returns the next value from it or `nil` if there are no more elements to read.
+Iterates `cursor` and returns the next value from it or `nil` if there are no more documents to read.
 On error, exception is thrown.

 This method is semantically equivalent to: